GreyLimit/encode_decoder/README.md

  *
  * 		Where bits of the instruction are arguments to the instruction
  *		(and are therefore not actually part of the instruction) they
- *		should be marked with a period.
+ *		should be marked with a period or letter.
  *
  *			{I 00000000 NOP}
  * 		or